- When to Apply

 Study Plan (Statement of Purpose)

-A study plan outlines why you want to study in Canada, and how your program of study will assist you in achieving your future goals.
-Your study plan should demonstrate to an immigration officer that your true purpose in wanting to come to Canada is to study.
+A study plan outlines why you want to study in Canada, and how your program of study will assist you to achieve your future goals.
+Your study plan should demonstrate to an immigration officer that your true purpose in coming to Canada is to study.

 - Why do you wish to study in Canada in the program for which you have been accepted?